Pacific Wrecks

 Operation Hailstone

-During February 17, 1944 and February 18, 1944 Bunker Hill aircraft participated in "Operation Hailstone" striking Truk and claim eight Japanese ships sunk.
+On February 17, 1944 Bunker Hill aircraft participate in "Operation Hailstone" striking Truk.
+On February 18, 1944 her planese continue strikes on Truk.
+In total, her carrier planes claim eight Japanese ships sunk.

 On June 19, 1944 during the Battle of the Philippine Sea, Bunker Hill was damaged when an enemy near-miss scattered shrapnel fragments across the carrier with two killing and 80 wounded.
 Bunker Hill continued to fight, with her aircraft shooting down some of the 476 Japanese aircraft destroyed during the battle, and assisting in the sinking of a Japanese carrier.
 During September, she participated in the Western Caroline operation and then launched strikes against Okinawa, Luzon, and Formosa until November.